zoradata/zg-graph/README.md

 # zg-graph
-Simple wrapper for Google Graphs.
+A simple wrapper for Google Graphs.

+The Class folder contains a custom library.
+The Example folder contains examples of usage.